Hybanos/HAHAddon/README.md

 - Spam+             | Spams chat from a .txt file
 - Stay Above        | Keeps you in a certain Y level range
 - Trash Can         | Deletes items in your inventory (you need the addon just for this)
-- TPS Log           | Another basto special
+- TPS Log           | Disconnects you from the server when tps drops
 - Villager Aura     | Fast automatic villager trades

 Made by Cookie: